jl-costa/freelancer-api-parser/README.md

 4) get_project_data.py - this will take project IDs from the successful bids found in the previous step, and parse additional project details into a separate table.

 5) get_reviews.py - this will also take project IDs from the list of successful bids, and store all reviews associated with each project into a separate table.

+(OPTIONAL) get_bids_per_project.py - this is useful in case you want to parse ALL bids associated with each project, not just the awarded bid.

 # Notes